GoldernHaze/File-Explorer/README.md

 ![Screenshot](assest/image.png)

 ---
+## In Upcoming Update
+- you will be able to hide other files and folder.(currently working)

+---
 ### My ssd structure for refrence
 - I renamed FILE EXPLORER to Server
 - I also hide some folders and files to keep my UI clean.
 You can also do by updating "app.py" by editing hidden_folders.